kinsta-content/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 ---

-# 6.10 Setting up our Photos Route
+# 6.10 Setting Up Our Photos Route

 In our PhotosRoute.js file, let's code our CRUD routes that will allow us to create, read, update, and delete photos.